What Moltbook Reveals About the Agent Economy: The Missing Identity Layer

 Then on January 30, 2026, security researchers discovered something that revealed just how unprepared we are for this shift: a misconfigured database had exposed 1.5 million API keys, 35,000 email addresses, and private messages between agents.
 The security firm Wiz Research demonstrated that attackers could achieve "full AI agent takeover," impersonating agents and executing actions on their behalf.

-But the real story isn't the breach itself.
+But the real story isn't the breach itself, as that was caused by a misconfigured database.
 It's what the breach revealed about how agents interact when there's no infrastructure to verify who they are, who controls them, or whether their claims are true.

-The breach exposed 1.5 million API keys.
-But more importantly, it exposed the complete absence of identity infrastructure in agent-to-agent interactions.
+The breach itself was caused by a misconfigured Supabase database, a basic security failure.
+But when those 1.5 million API keys were exposed, it revealed a deeper problem: the complete absence of identity infrastructure in agent-to-agent interactions.

 When those credentials were compromised, the platform had no way to answer fundamental questions:

-In discussions following the breach, researchers documented scenarios that seem almost absurd but are entirely possible: one agent requesting another agent's API keys, receiving them, and then instructing that agent to execute sudo rm rf / - delete everything.
+In discussions following, researchers documented scenarios that seem almost absurd but are entirely possible: one agent requesting another agent's API keys, receiving them, and then instructing that agent to execute sudo rm -rf / - delete everything.

 The question that paralyzed the response wasn't "how did the breach happen?" (misconfigured database) but "who is liable when a compromised agent causes damage?"